dalyhabit/media-install-script/README.md

 If you opted for authentication on Radarr, you should do so on Sonarr with the **same** username and password.
 Otherwise, some web browsers will get confused.

+## Appendix
+### Changing the docker-compose.yml

+In order to make changes to the runtime configuration, you will need to modify `docker-compose.yml`.
+Connect in the same way you did to run the install script (puTTY/ssh) and type `sudo nano /app/docker-compose.yml`.
+You will be dropped into a keyboard-only text editor.
+Use the arrow keys to make changes, then save with `control-o`, `enter` and exit with `control-x`.

+Once changes are made, restart the runtime with the changes: `cd /app && sudo docker compose up -d`

+### Debugging
+#### `Waiting 5s for transmission to come online...`

+This bug is displayed when transmission does not completely finish initializing.
+This could be due to a number of things, but the easiest way to check is to check the log.
+Press `control-c` to break out of the install script, then type `docker logs -f transmission` and look for relevant log entries.
+Specifically, look for `authentication failed`, `connection timed out`, or the last log entry for each startup (transmission will continue to restart even as it has errors).
+The [official issues tracker](https://github.com/haugene/docker-transmission-openvpn/issues?q=is%3A+issue) is a good place to look for solutions.